-3 kids in car when mother killed by estranged husband in Clark County, family says
+Family: 3 kids in car when estranged husband kills mother in Clark County

 Court papers associated with the restraining order show an extensive history of abuse and violence, with Keland Hill repeatedly violating the restraining order, The Columbian newspaper has reported.

 On Nov.
-7, sheriff’s deputies responding to a call outside a restaurant poked around Tiffany Hill’s vehicle and found a black box, with a GPS tracker inside, affixed to the fuel tank.
+7, sheriff’s deputies responding to a call outside a restaurant poked around her vehicle and found a black box, with a GPS tracker inside, affixed to the fuel tank.
 Hill was arrested and accused of stalking her.

-Clark County Superior Court Judge John Fairgrieve set bail in the stalking case at $75,000 during a first- appearance hearing the next day.
-A week later, Deputy Prosecutor Lauren Boyd filed a motion to increase the bail to $2 million, arguing that additional information and a “danger assessment” filled out by Hill’s wife showed “the victim is at extreme risk of being killed by the defendant.”
+Clark County Superior Court Judge John Fairgrieve set bail in the stalking case at $75,000 during a first appearance hearing the next day.
+A week later, Deputy Prosecutor Lauren Boyd filed a motion to increase the bail to $2 million, arguing that additional information and a “danger assessment” filled out by Hill’s wife showed “that the victim is at extreme risk of being killed by the defendant.”

 The motion also states that Hill had been arrested in Maryland and North Carolina for abusing his wife, but the cases had been dismissed.